mwanakijiji/rrlfe/docs/tutorial_apply.rst

 Take a list of unnormalized empirical spectra, normalize them, and write out.
 Here, _read directories are those where data already exists and is being read in, and _write is where the module writes something to.
 New directories will be made as needed.

 Note that the `list <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/src/trunc_sdss_list_single_epoch_3911_to_4950.list>`_ of input spectra includes file basenames under a column `orig_spec_file_name`, and a few empty columns which do not come into play here (they define some metadata for *generating* a new calibration).

-`Here <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/src/sdss_single_epoch_chopped_3911_to_4950/spec-0266-51630-0197g001.dat>`_ is also an example of a spectrum input file from that list.
-It includes formatting which the pipeline is looking for: three whitespace-delimited columns of wavelength (in anglstroms), flux (arbitrary) and flux noise.
+`Here <https://raw.githubusercontent.com/mwanakijiji/rrlfe/main/src/sdss_single_epoch_chopped_3911_to_4950/spec-0266-51630-0197g001.dat>`_ is an example of a spectrum input file from that list.
+It includes formatting which the pipeline is looking for: three whitespace-delimited columns of wavelength (in angstroms), flux (arbitrary) and flux noise.

 .. code-block:: python